Davis Graham & Stubbs: Notable members

 Partner J. Quigg Newton was elected Mayor of Denver in 1947.
 Other alumni elected to public office include US Senator Gary Hart, Governor John Arthur Love and Lieutenant Governor Joe Rogers.
 After playing football for the Pittsburgh Steelers, Byron White worked as a lawyer at the firm for about 15 years before becoming United States Deputy Attorney General in 1961 and then a justice of the Supreme Court of the United States in 1962.

 In his memoir James Schroeder recounted that both he and his wife Pat Schroeder were interviewed for jobs at the firm by Don Hoagland when the couple were approaching graduation from Harvard Law School.
 According to Schroeder, Hoagland felt that conflicts of interest could arise if both a husband and wife practiced law in the same city; the firm did not make an offer for either of the Schroeders.

 University of Southern California Law School professor W. David Slawson was an associate at Davis Graham when President Kennedy was assassinated.
 The firm granted him what was expected to be a two- to three-month leave of absence to work for what soon became the Warren Commission.

 The firm

 The firm, which began to grow rapidly with the energy boom of the 1980s, has around 150 lawyers and is led by co-managing partners Kristin Lentz and Chad Williams.
 The firm is the member of the Lex Mundi legal network for the state of Colorado.
 The firm was ranked in "Band 1" in Colorado in the practice areas of "Corporate/M&A" and of "Natural Resources and Environment" in the 2016 edition of Chambers USA, and it is included in Vault.com's "Top 150 Under 150" list of leading midsized US law firms.

-The firm had opened a Washington office by 1982.
+The firm opened a Washington office by 1982.